 Applicants are admitted as full-time students only and are expected to fulfill all requirements of the program in one year.
 There is no financial aid from either the department or the Graduate School of Arts and Sciences to pursue the MA in Latin American and Iberian Cultures with a concentration in Hispanic Cultural Studies.

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (a course paper, term paper, etc.), and three letters of recommendation from academic sources.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (a course paper, term paper, etc. written in Spanish or Portuguese), and three letters of recommendation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 Additionally, fluency in Spanish or Portuguese is required of all applicants.
 Please note that most coursework is conducted in Spanish or Portuguese.

 - GRE General:

 - Degree Programs: